skulpt/skulpt/lists.rst

     print(a is b)

-This tells us that both ``a`` and ``b`` refer to the same object, and that it is the second of the two state snapshots that describes the relationship.
+This tells us that both ``a`` and ``b`` refer to the same object, and that it is the second of the two reference diagrams that describes the relationship.
 Since strings are *immutable*, Python optimizes resources by making two names that refer to the same string value refer to the same object.